dr4athmos/spark/README.md

 In this repository is resumed the status of the spark deployment kubernetes cluster in the GARR cloud.
 Three folders report the status for each "branch":
-- [spark_submit](spark_submit) spark_submit for the solution that follows the docs spark docs
+- [spark_submit](spark_submit) for the solution that follows the docs spark docs
-- spark-operator for the solution that use the spark operator
+- [spark-operator](spark-operator) for the solution that use the spark operator
-- helm_chart for the solution that use the microsoft/spark helm chart with zeppelin and livy
+- [helm_chart](helm_chart) for the solution that use the microsoft/spark helm chart with zeppelin and livy

 A folder with instruction to run demo on minikube will follow...